rbarbhuiyan/pgce-evidence-tracker/README.md

 This sheet contains a copy of the Teachers' Standards in table form, along with an automated running count of each TSSPec's occurrence in their Evidence Tracker table.
-There is also a separate table to set occurrence thresholds according to a colour-scale as well so that the User can visually identify any 'weak' areas in their portfolio.
+There is also a separate table to set occurrence thresholds according to a colour-scale as well.
+Together, these can be used so that the User can visually identify any 'weak' areas in their portfolio and focus on them.
 These occurrence threshold values are arbitrary and set by the User (and agreed upon with their tutor/s).

 ## Desired Improvements